-- (1) CSUK has no AT1 capital.
-The additional SREP requirement of 3.15% is entirely satisfied by CSUK's CET1 capital. - (2) Leverage ratio total exposure measure for CSUK includes total balance sheet assets, off-balance sheet credit equivalent post credit conversion factor ('CCF') and potential future exposure on derivatives.
-CSUK not being a LREQ firm, is not subject to minimum leverage ratio capital requirement. - (3) Liquidity coverage ratio computed as an average of 12 month-end observations to the reporting date. - (4) Net Stable Funding Ratio is computed as an average of the last four spot quarter end positions.
-This is new disclosure effective 2022, thus comparative figures for 2021 not shown.
+(1) CSUK has no AT1 capital.
+The additional SREP requirement of 3.15% is entirely satisfied by CSUK's CET1 capital.

+(2) Leverage ratio total exposure measure for CSUK includes total balance sheet assets, off-balance sheet credit equivalent post credit conversion factor ('CCF') and potential future exposure on derivatives.
+CSUK not being a LREQ firm, is not subject to minimum leverage ratio capital requirement.

+(3) Liquidity coverage ratio computed as an average of 12 month-end observations to the reporting date.
+LCR increased year on year due to decrease in net cash outflows driven by decrease in deposits from financial customers partially offset by reduction in HQLA.

+(4) Net Stable Funding Ratio is computed as an average of the last four spot quarter end positions.